tkrsatyam/tkrsatyam/README.md

 <h2 align="center">Hey :v: I'm Satyam Thakur! </h2>

-👋 I am Satyam, an enthusiastic and ambitious developer with a passion for latest Full Stack Technologies.
+- An enthusiastic and ambitious developer with a passion for latest Full Stack Technologies.

 <!--I am